PeterConstable/PythonTutorial/7_List_Tuple_Range.md

-# Lists, Tuples and Ranges
+# Sequence Types: Lists, Tuples and Ranges

 [sof]
 We've learned about several basic types in Python: numbers, booleans and strings.
 There was one important way that strings differed from the others: strings are a container-like type, and specifically a _sequence type_.
 In this lesson, we'll learn about some other sequence types, ```list```, ```tuple``` and ```range```.